lewis-revill/morello-sdk/docs/LINUX-KERNEL.md

-# Build the linux kernel for morello using morello-pcuabi-env
+# Build the linux kernel for morello using morello-sdk

-This document covers the steps to build the [linux kernel](https://git.morello-project.org/morello/kernel/linux) for morello using morello-pcuabi-env.
+This document covers the steps to build the [linux kernel](https://git.morello-project.org/morello/kernel/linux) for morello using morello-sdk.

 ## Usage